lspacagna/app-endpoint-monitoring/README.md

 python3 endpoint.py runTest1 <schema-name>
 ```

 6. The results of the test will be recorded in the custom analytics schema created in step 4.

+## Running in AppDynamics Synthetics

+When running within AppDynamics synthetics the results of the test will not appear in the synthetics part of the product.
+The results will be added to the synthetics schema created when running locally.